International Archaeology Day: What You Need to Know

 On October 21st, hundreds of organizations across the world will be holding workshops, fairs, and lectures for International Archaeology Day.

 “International Archaeology Day is a celebration of archaeology and the thrill of discovery.
 Every October the AIA and archaeological organisations across the United States, Canada, and abroad present archaeological programs and activities for people of all ages and interests.
 Whether it is a family-friendly archaeology fair, a guided tour of a local archaeological site, a simulated dig, a lecture or a classroom visit from an archaeologist, the interactive, hands-on International Archaeology Day programs provide the chance to indulge your inner Indiana Jones.”

-Below is a snippit of activities planned for all ages organized by the Museum of Ontario Archaeology, with support from the City of London- London Advisory Committee on Heritage (LACH), and Sustainable Archaeology: Western.
+Below is a taste of the activities planned for all ages organized by the Museum of Ontario Archaeology, with support from the City of London – London Advisory Committee on Heritage (LACH), and Sustainable Archaeology: Western.